Application of Machine Learning and Convex Limiting to Subgrid Flux Modeling in the Shallow-Water Equations

 to train a neural network.
 It is important to note that, for any dataset $(U_{i-1}, U_i, U_{i+1}, U_{i+2})$, a fitted approximation to the subgrid flux $G_{i+\oh}$ is not necessarily unique.
 The ``true'' value \eqref{eq:subgrid_flux_function} of $G_{i+\oh}$ depends on the subgrid states $u_{ki}$ and $u_{ki+1}$, which are treated as unknown.

-Figure \ref{fig0} represents schematically the neural network used in our computations.
-The neural network has 3 hidden layers with 128 neurons each.
-We use the leaky ReLU \cite{maas2013rectifier} activation function $f(z) = \max\{\alpha z, z\}$ with $\alpha=0.01$.
+Figure \ref{fig0} represents schematically the neural network used in our computations. {\mybf The neural network has 3 hidden layers with $N_{hid}$ neurons each.
+In this paper we consider $N_{hid}=128,64,32,16$ and discuss performance of these 4 neural networks for different parameter regimes.} We use the leaky ReLU \cite{maas2013rectifier} activation function $f(z) = \max\{\alpha z, z\}$ with $\alpha=0.01$.
 We also employ early stopping and data normalization as part of our regularization strategy.
 We use the default values of the \verb+NeuralNet+ class of the \verb+skorch+ package, unless stated otherwise.
 In particular, the default training algorithm \verb+torch.optim.SGD+ of the \verb+PyTorch+ package is used in our experiments.

 For the training dataset, we generate $n$ trajectories of the SWE using random initial conditions